ToNi3141/Rasterix/README.md

 - [Digilent CMod7](/rtl/top/Xilinx/CmodA7/README.md)
 - [Digilent ArtyZ7-20](/rtl/top/Xilinx/ArtyZ7-20/README.md)

-# Port to a new platform
+# How to integrate
-Please have a look at `lib/driver`.
-There are already a few implementations to get inspired.
+To integrate it into your own project, first have a look at the already existing platforms.
+If you want to integrate it in a already existing SoC system, you may have a look at the ArtyZ7.
+If you want to use it as standalone, have a look at the Nexys Video or CMod7.
+It may be likely, that you can use the already existing code.

-## Port the driver
+## How to port the Driver
-To port the driver to a new interface (like SPI, async FT245, or others) use the following steps:
+To port the driver to a new interface (like SPI, async FT245, AXIS, or others) use the following steps:
 1. Create a new class which is derived from the `IBusConnector`.
 Implement the virtual methods.
 2. Instantiate and use this class for the `Renderer`.
 If you use a MCU, you might lack `std::future`, then you can use `RendererMemoryOptimized`.
 3. Create a `RenderConfig` which fits to the configuration of your hardware.